TheRealKCFan20/BonziWORLD/src/www/README.md

 ## Will the new updates coming soon though?

-Yep!
-Try and wait for new updates in the future. _Please wait later._
+Yep, but Try and wait for new updates in the future. _Please wait later._

 ## Contact me